Notes

 07 Reckoning Reprise

-I first saw 2001 in a video cubicle at the Vassar College library, on a 15-inch screen with headphones on.
+I first saw 2001 in a video cubicle at the Vassar College library many years ago, on a 15-inch screen with headphones on.
 I had time to kill while my cousin Janis was in class.
-I can’t remember exactly why I picked it.
-I knew about the computer that goes crazy and that it was parodied in History of the World (thank you, Peter R).
-I had seen 2010 as a kid, and when I asked my dad about it afterward, he said they made 2010 to explain 2001, and if I didn’t get 2010, I was in trouble.
+I can’t remember exactly why I picked it; I knew about the computer that goes crazy and that it was parodied in History of the World (thank you, Peter R).
+And I had seen 2010 as a kid (when I asked my dad about it afterward, he said they made 2010 to explain 2001, and if I didn’t get 2010, I was in trouble).
 So I guess it was always on my must-watch list.

-Personal video devices weren’t a thing in 1996, and it was hard to separate the immersive experience of a movie through headphones from the film itself.
+Personal video devices weren’t a thing then, and it was hard to separate the immersive experience of a movie through headphones from the film itself.
 But I remember thinking two things: “holy shit, that was the most amazing thing I’ve ever seen,” and “I don’t really get it.”

 Years later, I read the book.
 The book is much more literal, and finally, I got it.
 I finished it on the plane home from Japan (I’m just realizing now that we were there for Janis’s brother’s wedding, funny connection!) and felt a sense of awe and wonder and accomplishment as I reflected on the magic of visiting Kyoto with a two-year-old and the timelessness of the infinite.

 I continued to think about it often.
 I re-read it at some point.
-But I didn’t watch the movie again start to finish until 2025, on the plane ride to Chile that started my own journey last December.
+But I didn’t watch the movie again start to finish until 30 years later, on the plane ride to Chile that started my own journey last December.
 It was pretty random that it was an option, and again, there I was, watching on a small screen with headphones on.
 It still looked so good.

 As I watched the final sequence this time, I saw more of myself in Dave — ok, maybe a week at a hostel in San Pedro wasn’t quite the same degree of “facing the unknown,” but I was nervous to be on my own for the first time in a while, and I had high expectations as I returned to the place that was so formative for me.
 I shared his sense of curiosity and acceptance of whatever the universe had in store.